maxrobic/SFERA/README.md

 * `--output-name {OutputName}` : Defines the name of the output files (both the image and detected points).

-* `--rows {NumberOfLines}` : Indicates the number of inner horizontal lines (rows) on the calibration pattern (i.e., how many rows of points are visible on the pattern).
+* `--rows {NumberOfLines}` : Indicates the number of horizontal lines (rows) on the calibration pattern (i.e., how many rows of points are visible on the pattern).

-* `--cols {NumberOfColumns}` : Indicates the number of inner vertical lines (columns) on the calibration pattern.
+* `--cols {NumberOfColumns}` : Indicates the number of vertical lines (columns) on the calibration pattern.

 * `--number-pose {PoseNumber}` : Refers to the pose number or shot number in a series of images for calibration (useful when multiple poses are required).